 Frequently Asked Questions

-Honors students must maintain at least a cumulative 3.2 GPA to remain in the Honors Program.
-Should a student drop below this requirement, a semester-long probationary period is allowed during which the student will work with the Honors Faculty Advisor to improve his or her academic standing.
+Honors students must maintain at least a cumulative 3.25 GPA to remain in the Honors Program.
+Should a student drop below this requirement, a semester-long probationary period is allowed.

-Phi Theta Kappa is the International Honor Society of the Two-Year College.
-Any Honors student who earns a 3.5 GPA and has completed at least 12 credit hours will be eligible to join Phi Theta Kappa with membership dues paid for by the Honors Program.
+Phi Theta Kappa is the international honor society for community college students.
+Any Honors student who earns a 3.5 GPA and has completed at least 12 credit hours will be eligible to join Phi Theta Kappa, with membership dues paid for by the Honors Program.

 While any Honors course may have requirements for participation outside of the classroom, the Honors Seminar I (HONR 101) and Honors Seminar II (HONR 201) courses will give you a chance to engage in academic work outside the formal classroom such as field research, community service, service learning, field trips, or other similar experiences.
-The National Collegiate Honors Society offers travel experiences with which the HCC program may try to coordinate.
 Additionally, there are fun, social activities that are planned each semester.